 - It’s done in a flash, and the impact can last up to six hours.

-- You have the ability to guide the insecticidal fog where you want it to go and target certain areas.
+- You can guide the insecticidal fog where you want it to go and target certain areas.

-- Fogging can kill beneficial insects that are a sort of must-have for any garden.
-Insects like wasps and bees give us essential services by predating on pests and pollinating plants but they can be badly affected by foggers.
+- Fogging can kill beneficial insects that are a must-have for any garden.
+Insects like wasps and bees give us essential services by predating on pests and pollinating plants, but they can be badly affected by foggers.

 Homemade mosquito foggers